Caine-Coy/ALViN/README.md

 This is a technical demo of a laptop tracking interface Designed by Joe Benson for his final year project at the university of Brighton.
-ALViN and its associated WABBA (link pls) are open source under the MIT license.
+ALViN is open source under the MIT license.

 The MIT License (MIT)